onur-ulusoy/Deep-Learning-Essentials/math_concepts/03_batch_normalization.md

 - $\epsilon$ is a small constant added for numerical stability.

+After this stage, elements of the tensor is between values [-1, 1]
 ### 3. Scale and Shift

 Apply learnable scale ($\gamma_k$) and shift ($\beta_k$) parameters: